 Real estate investing

-Freelancing (writing, photography, web design, etc.)
+Freelancing (i.e., writing, photography, web design, etc.)

 Before you can start funneling cash into your retirement accounts, you must eliminate your high-interest credit card debt.

-While the interest your 401(k) gains can vary significantly based on market conditions, financial experts consider 5-8% to be the average annual return.
-Now, compare that to the average credit card interest rate of 19.02% for new accounts and 15.10% for existing credit card accounts, and you can see how paying off this debt is vital in skyrocketing your net worth and building your retirement savings.
+Now, compare that to the average credit card interest rate of 16.17% (as of Q1 2022), and you can see how paying off this debt is vital to increasing your retirement savings.

-In the debt avalanche method, you pay off your debt with the highest interest and balance first, then work your way down.
-In the debt snowball process, you pay off your lowest balances first and work upward from there.
+Debt avalanche: With the debt avalanche method, you pay off your debt with the highest interest and balance first, then work your way down.
+It may take longer to get your first debt paid off, but you will save in interest in the long run.

-There are many retirement accounts you can opt into, and each one has its benefits and caveats.
-Most workers are familiar with employer-sponsored 401(k) accounts.
-These accounts not only have the benefit of being funded with pretax dollars, but many employers also provide contribution matches that are basically free money.
-This free money can lead to big jumps in your 401(k) balance.
+401(k): Most workers are familiar with employer-sponsored 401(k) accounts.
+These accounts not only benefit from being funded with pretax dollars, but many employers also provide contribution matches that are basically free money.
+This “free money“ can lead to big jumps in your 401(k) balance.

-In 2020, the IRS lets you contribute up to $19,500 to your 401(k) and $6,000 to your IRA.
-You’ll want to hit these IRS maximums to reach the retirement savings you need as quickly as possible.
+In 2022, the IRS will let you contribute up to $20,500 to your 401(k) and $6,000 to your IRA.
+You’ll want to try to hit these IRS maximums to reach the retirement savings you need as quickly as possible.